tristaaa/learnpy/README.md

 ## | Good Programming
 ### 4.1 Testing and Debugging
-#### Black Box Testing and Glass Box Testing
+#### BLACK-BOX TESTING and GLASS-BOX TESTING

->Black-box testing is a method of software testing that tests the functionality of an application.
+Black-box testing is a method of software testing that tests the functionality of an application.
 Recall from the lecture that a way to think about black-box testing is to look at both:

 - The possible paths through the specification.
 - The possible boundary cases.